 - 1/4 cup butter (Whole 30/Paleo leave out)

 - 1/4 cup plus 1 tablespoon all purpose flour (Whole30/Paleo use 1 tablespoon arrowroot powder)

 - 1 pound medium sized raw shrimp deveined/ or 1 pound cooked chicken, shredded

 - whole foods market was also nice enough to remove the tails on my shrimp!

 - Sea salt to taste

-- Combine water and arrowroot powder and whisk until smooth.
+Combine 1/4 cup warm water and arrowroot powder and whisk until smooth.